 There is a process you can follow if you disagree with our decision.

-You (and your partner, if you have one) can normally get Emergency Assistance support for a maximum of 1 emergency and 1 urgent housing situation in any 12 month period.
+You (and your partner, if you have one) can normally get a maximum of one award of Emergency Assistance for an urgent housing situation and/or any support in emergencies in any 12 month period.

-In exceptional circumstances, you might be able to get more than 1 of each type of Emergency Assistance.
-You should apply if you need to, and we will look at your case to see if we can help.
+You should apply and we will look at your case to see if we can help.